sigedu-org/website/_pages/bea/bea18.md

 **Organizers**: Anaïs Tack, KU Leuven; Ekaterina Kochmar, MBZUAI; Zheng Yuan, King’s College London; Serge Bibauw, Universidad Central del Ecuador; Chris Piech, Stanford University

+---

+### Accepted Papers

+We received 110 submissions and accepted 58 papers (acceptance rate: 53%).

+The list of accepted papers will be posted here soon.

 ## Anti-Harassment Policy

 SIGEDU adheres to the <a href="https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy">ACL Anti-Harassment Policy</a> for the BEA workshops.
 Any participant of the workshop who experiences harassment or hostile behavior may contact any current member of the <a href="https://www.aclweb.org/portal/about">ACL Executive Committee</a> or contact <a href="mailto:acl@aclweb.org">Priscilla Rasmussen</a>, who is usually available at the registration desk of the conference.
 Please be assured that if you approach us, your concerns will be kept in strict confidence, and we will consult with you on any actions taken.